 Save as Much as You Can

 A common piece of financial advice is “Pay yourself first.”
 This is especially true when it comes to responsible investing.
 Set aside some money out of each paycheck to save or invest, and use the rest as you normally would.
 Save as much money as you can based on your financial situation; a good goal is 10 percent of your total income dedicated to investing.
 Make 401k salary deferrals up to the level of your company match (if any), and the remainder of your 10% savings goal into personal investments.
 If you do not have a company match, target a 50/50 mix between tax-deferred and taxable accounts.
-But even if you invest less than that, your money still will work for you.
+But even if you invest less than that, your money will still work for you.
 Investing isn’t the same for everyone, but everyone can benefit by starting as soon as possible and making it a habit.

 Look at Where to Start